Select Page

 Dear Elliott,

-We wish you many more happy, healthy birthdays with your loved ones and much fun at your young mindset age.
+Our deepest condolences go to his family and friends.
 As a huge fan of your work I like to thank you for your sense of humor, your sharp eye for moments in time and the beautiful productions.
-It is an honor to exhibit them.
+It is an honor to exhibit your works.
+About two years ago we had put together this online exhibition and some can be admired at our Munich gallery.

 Dear Elliott,

-We wish you many more happy, healthy birthdays with your loved ones and much fun at your young mindset age.
+Our deepest condolences go to his family and friends.
 As a huge fan of your work I like to thank you for your sense of humor, your sharp eye for moments in time and the beautiful productions.
-It is an honor to exhibit them.
+It is an honor to exhibit your works.
+About two years ago we had put together this online exhibition and some can be admired at our Munich gallery.

 About Elliott Erwitt: